 The RF 24-240mm f/4 – 6.3 zoom lens from Canon is a full frame mirrorless lens in the higher end of Canon’s prosumer lineup.
 This lens is unique in that it is a 10x superzoom covering a very useful range for many types of photography.
-While the relatively narrow aperture of this lens isn’t going to wow anyone, it manages to achieve what it does in a relatively light and compact form factor.
+This is a mirrorless camera lens for the Canon RF mount.
+This lens is nice because it manages to achieve what it does in a relatively light and compact form factor.
 For comparison, it isn’t much bigger than the Canon 18-135 EF-S lens despite delivering similar results for FF as opposed to APS-C and having close to double the usable zoom range.
 I think Canon really did well to keep this lens small and light while achieving an acceptable level of performance across the entire zoom range.

 The lens has an acceptably good fit and finish as do all the RF lenses.
 However it is all plastic, which presumably makes it lighter, but perhaps not as nice to look at.
 It’s not the most beautiful lens when zoomed all the way in either, but it is sleek looking when stowed and the barrel is locked.
 The lens features a solid and well weighted zoom ring as well as a smooth rotating dual-purpose control/focus ring.
 Using a switch on the side of the lens its possible to switch the focus ring to a control ring that can be configured in camera to change different settings such as ISO.
 It should be noted that manual focus is achieved digitally as it is a focus by wire system.
 This means that turning the focus ring tells the AF motor to adjust focus rather than the ring mechanically driving the focus mechanism.
 Some users may find this odd at first but in practice I found it easy to use.
 As mentioned earlier the lens is light at 1.65 lbs. considering that it reaches all the way out to 240mm.
 Of course, the lens has an external zooming setup so the lens changes length as you zoom in to 240mm.
 And the final detail is a switch to turn IS on or off.